Leaf Collection

 • Do not allow children to play in leaf piles for their safety, especially piles near the street.

 • Avoid parking on or near leaf piles.
-It's difficult for crews to work around vehicles.
+It is difficult for crews to work around vehicles.

 • Do not bag your leaves.
 They will not be picked up.